marco-eckstein/angular-lib/README.md

 ### Bump version

+Before bumping the version, make sure the copyright year range in the license file is up to date.

 You have to set the next version manually in the library packages' `package.json` files.
 Then, run `npm run standard-version` instead of `npm version` to bump the version.
 Make sure the manually and automatically set versions match.